zcabeto/StretchProj/README.md

 ### STRETCH PROJECT
 This website acts as a platform to understand different techniques used to attack websites and how we can guard against them.
-Using several buttons at the top of the page, one can turn off protections against a certain attack - allowing them to see how the attack can damage the system, then turn the protections back on to see how we might prevent it.
+Using several buttons at the top of the page, one can turn on and off protections against an array of attacks.
+When off, one can see how the attack can damage the system, when on they see how we might prevent it.
 Attack's include:
 - SQL Injection (login & film data, freq analysis on login)
 - Login Data Hashing (&salt?) (freq analysis still doable, can't see u-p link)
 - XSS (backend inject external script)